 I don't know if the lack of index is a feature lacking from all of Cicerone guides.
 If it is, frankly, they need to add them in future.
 Any travel guide not including an index fails to understand how people use reference books.

 (Poor use of indexes is something I’ve complained about before.
 Even the big names like Rough Guides can still improve in this area.)

 This guide book is well-designed to be used hands on, detailed and practical.

 Although I've done some walking throughout Japan, I knew little about the formalities of hiking and trekking.
 Having read this book, I feel suitably armed it covers all I think I need to know.

-Hiking and Trekking The Japan Alps and Mout Fuji is not only great for studying in preparation or planning a hike or trek, but also the ideal companion in the field.
+Hiking and Trekking The Japan Alps and Mount Fuji is not only great for studying in preparation or planning a hike or trek, but also the ideal companion in the field.
 It's high quality slight gloss paper is robust enough for daily thumbing, and its size suitable for trouser pockets or easily popped into a jacket pocket.